logzio/logz-docs/_source/logzio_collections/_log-sources/iks.md

 * [Default configuration <span class="sm ital">(recommended)</span>](#default-config)
 * [Custom configuration](#custom-config)
+{:.branching-tabs}

 <div id="default-config">

-## Deploy logzio-k8s with default configuration
+For most environments, deploying logzio-k8s with the default configuration is recommended.

-For most environments, the default configuration is recommended.
-If your environment requires a custom configuration, you can follow the steps to deploy a custom configuration.
+If your environment requires a custom configuration, follow the steps for deploying a custom configuration.

 #### To deploy logzio-k8s